theY4Kman/viper/docs/source/sourcemod/events.rst

 ..  function:: hook(event, callback[, mode=EventHookMode_Post])

     Hooks a game event.
 This raises a :exc:`ViperError <sourcemod.ViperError>` if the game event does not exist. ``mode`` expects an :ref:`EventHookMode constant <event-hook-modes>`.

+    ``callback`` should be a callable that accepts two arguments: an :ref:`event object <event-objects>`, and the event name as a string -- in that order.

 ..  function:: unhook(event, callback[, mode=EventHookMode_Post])